 Exercise is less important to maintain a healthy weight than diet, but still worth some effort.
 For aesthetic purposes, a brief but intense strength training workout once or twice a week is sufficient.
 Extra strength training focused on the glutes might be helpful for women with a flat rear, but there are limits to what it can accomplish.
 Models with an attractive rear often credit it to exercise, but genetics and surgery are the real causes.

 Because men have such a strong preference for a small waist, you should wear clothes that are fitted at the waist, not loose.
-This is especially true for women with the coveted "monarchiste" body type.
+This is especially true for women with a "monarchiste" body type.
 These clothes can be hard to find today, when most of the population is overweight.
 Stretch fabrics or elastic bands are an easy shortcut solution, but in many cases a tailor is necessary.
 There are a few exceptions to this rule: very straight and thin women can do well with flowy clothes, and top-heavy women with a relatively thick middle may look best in an empire waist.

 If you’re socially anxious and wear baggy or poorly fitted clothes to hide your body even though you have a healthy weight, stop!
 There are better ways to be modest.
 Wear snug but high-necked shirts, and long skirts that are tightly fitted at the waist.
 These look modest but still allow people to notice that you have an attractive figure.